2020PB/police-brutality/all-locations.md

 Footage shows two police SUVs accelerating past the police line, knocking over a trash can in the process.
 They pull up next to protestors and jump out of the car.
 Police from the vehicles and on the street charge protestors, tackle them, and arrest them.
 Police appear to kneel on protestors while making arrests.

-tags: vehicle, tackle, arrest, knee
+tags: vehicle, tackle, arrest, knee, protestor

 id: oh-columbus-24